kotodamagic/osx-launchd-env/README.md

 This file defines a job called when login that executing `setenv.sh` in clone of this repository.

+## Configuration

+* `conf/whitelist` defines whitelist of environment keys.
+If this file is not exist or empty, all variables will be exported.
+* `conf/blacklist` defines blacklist of environment keys.
+If this file is not exist or empty, all variables will be exported.

+The order of evaluation is first whitelist, next blacklist.
+If you define same key in whitelist and blacklist, the variable will not be exported.

 ## Note

 * When you changed login shell, execute `install.sh` again.
 * When you edited your rc files, do logout and login or execute `setenv.sh`.
+* Now we can't clean unused variables because `launchctl export` does not work (See #1). `launchctl setenv` command saves variables permanently.
+To remove variables, we have to call `launchctl unsetenv` manually.